 2. Update your existing content by beefing it up, republishing it and even changing URL slugs (with 301 redirects)

-3. Delete the content and redirect the URLs to better-performing, but similar pages
+3. Delete the content and redirect multiple URLs to better-performing, but similar pages

 4. Combine and consolidate